 An all-too-common reason for hauling one's baby to the pediatrician is an ear infection.
 Almost two-thirds of babies will get at least one ear infection before their first birthday.

 There's good reason why babies are more likely to get ear infections than adults.
 The eustachian tubes, which connect the inner ear to the back of the throat, are small.
 Plus, babies' immune systems are still developing, so they have a harder time battling the viruses and bacteria that cause ear infections.

-Here's how our mommy M.D.s — doctors who are also mothers — check and treat their own children's fevers:
+Here's what our mommy M.D.'s — doctors who are also mothers — do to prevent and treat their own babies' ear infections.

 Dr. Rallie's Tips

 "By the time my youngest two sons were born, I had graduated from medical school, and I understood the benefits of nasal saline rinses.
 Whenever my youngest boys got stuffy noses, I'd mix up a saline solution, dissolving 1/2 teaspoon of iodine-free salt in 1/2 cup of warm water.
 Using one of the bulb suction devices that the hospital gave me when my sons were born, I'd gently squirt 1/2 teaspoon or so of the saline solution into each nostril and then gently suction it out.
 Because the rinse helps remove bacteria and allergens from the nasal passages, it reduces the risk of ear infections.
 The salt water reduces inflammation and removes excess mucus, which makes it easier for babies to breathe comfortably and also reduces the risk of ear infections.
 My two youngest sons rarely had ear infections when they were babies, and I'm sure that the saline rinses were a big factor in preventing them." — Rallie McAllister, M.D., M.P.H., mom of three, co-author of "The Mommy MD Guide to Your Baby's First Year," nationally recognized health expert and family physician in Lexington, Kentucky